Zequez/logseq-vault/pages/My Room.md

 - My room is my physical personal living space where I hold the [[Expectation]] that I will last word as to what can or cannot be done in it.
 - Why do I have this Expectation?
-I'm not sure.
-I Assume people will respect m
+I have an [[Assumption]] that people will respect me.
+-